lagom/lagom/docs/manual/scala/guide/cluster/Serialization.md

 @[format](code/docs/home/scaladsl/serialization/AddPost.scala)

-Best practice is to define the `Format` somewhere close to the class, for example all the `Format`s for the commands and events in the respective supertype companion object [[Persistent Entities|PersistentEntity]].
+Best practice is to define the `Format` somewhere close to the class, for example all the `Format`s for the commands and events in the respective supertype companion object.

-The third step is to implement `com.lightbend.lagom.scaladsl.playjson.SerializerRegistry` and have all the serivces formats returned from its `serializers` method.
+The third step is to implement `com.lightbend.lagom.scaladsl.playjson.SerializerRegistry` and have all the service formats returned from its `serializers` method.

  ...
 TODO document/decide the di part